Ebola outbreak: What travel restrictions have countries imposed?

 Is air travel safe?

-The United Nations has called on airlines and governments to stick strictly to protocols established by the International Civil Aviation Organization (ICAO) during the COVID-19 global pandemic.
+The United Nations has called on airlines and governments to stick strictly to protocols established by the International Civil Aviation Organization (ICAO) during the global COVID-19 pandemic.
 These include using electronic health declarations and contactless border processes, it said on Tuesday.

 The ICAO said that, for now, international flights are safe.
 It urged countries not to close borders or impose restrictions on travel or trade and to focus on exit screening for departing passengers, rather than entry screening for arrivals.